 5. Press Continue when you’re ready to proceed.

-6. We’ll give you a four digit code that we’ll ask you to enter when you receive our automated call.
+6. We’ll give you a four digit code to enter when you receive our automated call.

 7. Follow the prompts to validate your phone number using the four digit code.

 8. That’s it.
 You’re now ready to receive money using just your mobile number.

 Pay a Contact lets you send payments to your friends and family from your personal Lloyds Bank Current Account using just your recipient’s mobile phone number (rather than their sort code and account number).
 It also lets you receive payments from your contacts into your account.

 Pay a contact is part of a wider service provided by participating banks and building societies which is being managed by the UK Payments Council.
 The industry service name is Paym